lf-edge/eve/docs/BUILD.md

 `rootfs.img` is a bootable root filesystem.
 To build it:

-1. Verify the existence of the linuxkit builder configuration file `images/rootfs.yml`
+1. Verify the existence of the linuxkit builder configuration file `images/rootfs.yml`.
+See notes on [generating yml](#generating-yml).
 2. Call `makerootfs.sh images/rootfs.yml <format> rootfs.img`, which will:
     1. Build an image using `linuxkit` with a tar output format using `images/rootfs.yml` as the configuration file..
     2. Pipe the contents of the tar image to a docker container from either `mkrootfs-ext4` or `mkrootfs-squash`, depending on desired output format.